Seoul Animation Center: History and location

 The center is managed by the Seoul Business Agency (SBA), which is affiliated with the city government, and provides support to small and medium-sized venture companies.
 In addition to its own activities, the center partners with SICAF as host for their film festival, and holds events on Cartoon Street, like the 2014 Cartoon Street Festival which featured art and Korean cultural experiences.

 Facilities

 Facilities inside the complex, which is decorated with colourful murals of cartoon characters, include a library, cinema and exhibition hall.
-The entrance courtyard has cartoon character statues, among them the popular Larva, Pororo, and Robot Taekwon V, with Dooly the Little Dinosaur and Pucca inside.
+The entrance courtyard has cartoon character statues, among them the popular Larva (TV series), Pororo, and Robot Taekwon V, with Dooly the Little Dinosaur and Pucca inside.
 The center hosts exhibitions and experience-based programs that focus on characters from domestic manhwa and animations.
 The rooftop garden was featured as the house of Choi Han-kyul, played by cast member Gong Yoo, in the Korean drama, Coffee Prince.